-LUC-TV studio, housed in the student union building is equipped
+Two LUC-TV studios, housed in the student union building, are equipped

-system, and editing system.
-The mission of is to provide a professional
+systems, and editing systems.
+The mission is to provide a professional

-The goal of LUC-TV is provide a forum for student expression,
+The goal of LUC-TV is provide a forum for Mass Communication student work, student expression,

-and become the premier producer 0f campus events.
+and to become the premier producer of campus events.

 Chaplain & Religious